atkphpframework/achievo/README.md

 The Achievo project follows the Gitflow workflow using the Gitflow Fork & Pull model:
 * Fork the GitHub atkphpframework/achievo repo
 * Clone your fork locally
-* Create a local topic branch to work in (typically off a release branch or the develop branch)
+* Checkout the develop branch to work in, or create a local topic branch from either the develop branch or a release branch.
 * Develop and test your work
 * Push your topic branch to your GitHub clone
-* Issue a pull request to the atkframework group to have your changes integrated, indicating where your changes are to be merged (typically into either a release branch - as a maintenance release - or into the develop branch)
+* Issue a pull request to the atkframework group to have your changes merged, typically into the develop branch for on-going development.

 For more information, see [Developer Guidelines](https://github.com/atkphpframework/achievo/wiki/Developer-Guidelines) in the [GitHub Achievo project wiki](https://github.com/atkphpframework/achievo/wiki).